 People often ask why I moved from Manhattan to Maine.
 Simply put, I wanted a change!

-I and my husband Wayne, who is also in long-term sobriety, live on two acres in a mid-century cottage at the edge of our woods in Scarborough, Maine.
+My husband Wayne (a Baby Boomer) and I (Gen X) married in September 2018 and live on two acres in a mid-century cottage at the edge of our woods in Scarborough, Maine.

-We live only five miles from some of Maine’s most beautiful sandy beaches.
+We live only five minutes from some of Maine’s most beautiful sandy beaches.

-I find fulfillment in befriending the chipmunks in my yard, get a thrill from the changing leaves in autumn, appreciate the calm and silence during a gentle snowfall, and enjoy treasure hunting for old books and vintage goodies at estate sales and flea markets.
+I love befriending the chipmunks in my yard, get a thrill from the changing leaves in autumn, enjoy walking in old cemeteries, and am a picker who treasure hunts for vintage goodies at estate sales, auctions and flea markets.
 I’m also a collector of old books.

 My Biz Site: Hillstock, LLC